cod-lvr/Food-App-React-project-/README.md

-# online-liberary-store
+# Food-App-React-project
-this project for online book store to display books and listen it online ( using react. js and api ).
+this project for food delivery trial app to display food list and order it online ( using react. js and api ).

 # Getting Started with Create React App